1940 Middleton and Prestwich by-election

 Nairne Stewart Sandeman had held the seat for the Conservative Party since the 1923 general election, and had won more than 60% of the vote in the 1935 general election against a Labour Party challenge.
 The party chose Ernest Gates to contest the by-election.
-With only Fascist opposition, the election was expected to be an easy win for Gates, who won resoundingly, with 98.7% of the votes cast and a 97.4% majority: an all-time record for any contested UK parliamentary by-election, and the largest majority in any parliamentary election since East Kerry in the 1885 general election.
+Gates secured 98.7% of the votes cast and a 97.4% majority, albeit on only a forty-nine per cent turnout.

-Two months later on 10 July, the BUF was banned under Defence Regulation 18B.
-As a result, this was the final election contested by the party.
+Two months later on 10 July, British Union was banned under Defence Regulation 18B.